 Ride on the High Roller Observation Wheel

-Las Vegas has one of the tallest observation wheels which is approximately 550 feet in height.
-It is quite scary for some people, but most people enjoy this 30 min ride.
+Las Vegas has one of the tallest observation wheels, approximately 550 feet.
+It is scary for some people, but most enjoy this 30-minute ride.

 Drive a Dune Buggy